Sunday, November 28, 2021

 It devastated me.
 As the youngest, I had a bit of an unhealthy hero-worship of all three my eldest siblings.
 I was a rule-abider, a follower, and a weakling.
 I didn't know how to stand up for myself at that point.
 I was unsure, uncertain, no self confidence and of little self worth.
-We were all very close in age, and as the youngest, it left me as the one always dragging behind, always falling behind, always the one picking up the crumbs left by the others, always trying to reach them but just never getting there.
 I was always too small, too slow, too thin, too weak physically, too this or too that.
-It left me with just about zero confidence.
-So being told I'm imagining things and there's nothing special about me, hit me hard.
-My mom didn't deny it.
+So being told I'm imagining things and there's nothing special about my dream, hit me hard.
+My mom that was present, didn't deny it.

-So I took on that label.
-But deep inside, I knew this dream wasn't my imagination.
+But deep inside, I knew this dream wasn't just a normal dream (those I still got every night).
+This dream was special.
 I wasn't the one initiating it.
 I didn't even want it, because it was terrifying.
-A nightmare.
-So repeatedly dreaming the same terrifying nightmare about lions who want to eat me, is not something that I would “make up” or wish for.
-But being told I was imagining it, made me realise....
+So repeatedly dreaming the same scary nightmare about lions who want to eat me, is not something that I would “make up” or wish for.
+Being told I was imagining it, made me realise....
 I could not share it any more.
 They don't believe me.
+And I cannot let anyone taint this with their unbelief.

 So I never spoke about it again for almost a year.
 For almost a year, I dreamed the dream most nights.
 At least about 3 or 4x a week.
 Sometimes even more.
 Always the same dream.
 Exactly the same.
 Until it was branded into my brain.